-Status: sindastra.de is pending submission to the preload list.
+Status: sindastra.de is currently preloaded.
 What this means is that once it is included, your browser will know to access sindastra.de through HTTPS with valid certificate only!
 No exceptions!
 This is for your security.
-This also… Read More »I just submitted sindastra.de to the HSTS Preload List!
+This also means there will be… Read More »I just submitted sindastra.de to the HSTS Preload List!

 You might be running an OpenVPN server and found that your IPv6 clients get their IP leaked.
 I have a quick fix!
 The problem If your client machine has IPv4 only, you won’t notice any problems.
 But if your client… Read More »Quickly kill IPv6 leaks on your OpenVPN server

 Don’t let just “anyone” issue a certificate for your domain!
 If you run your website, you probably secure it with HTTPS (if not, you really should).
 And if you’re techy and smart, you’re using Let’s Encrypt to do so.
 This… Read More »Securing your website further with Certification Authority Authorization (CAA)